-The Apostolic History Network is an independent initiative for researching the church history of the apostolic communities.
-This includes all those groups that – directly or indirectly – were founded based on the calling of modern apostles in the vicinity of July 14, 1835 (Catholic Apostolic Church), or trace themselves back to it in a broader sense.
-The network was and is financially independent and lives on the contributions and donations of its members and friends of apostolic church history.
+The Apostolic History Network is an independent lay initiative for researching the church history of the apostolic communities, i.e. all those groupings that – directly or indirectly – arose from the call of modern apostles in the environment of July 14, 1835 (Catholic Apostolic communities), or trace themselves back to it in a broader sense.
+The network was and is financially independent and lives on the contributions and donations of its members and friends of the apostolic church history.

-Due to the increasing activities of the network, which was founded in 2008, it was decided on Sunday, September 5, 2010 in Bielefeld to found the non-profit charity “Netzwerk Apostolische Geschichte e.V.”.
+Due to the increasing activities of the network, which was founded in 2008, it was decided on Sunday, September 5, 2010 in Bielefeld to found the non-profit supporting association “Netzwerk Apostolische Geschichte e.V.”.
 Mathias Eberle (Bielefeld, first chairman), Sebastian Müller (Kabelsketal, second chairman) and Volker Wissen (Düsseldorf, treasurer) were elected as the board of this association.
-In 2012, 2014 and 2016 the board was re-elected unanimously.
-The next board elections will take place in 2020.
+In 2012, 2014 and 2016, the board was unanimously re-elected.

 An application for membership in the research network is open to all interested parties.